- 01. USING THIS WEBSITE

 A.

-Amnesty — periodically issued, marking anniversaries of October 1917 Revolution, 1922 formation of the USSR, etc. (They excluded anyone convicted of “especially serious State crimes”, Articles 64-73, cf. CCE 29.11).
+Amnesty — periodically issued, marking anniversaries of October 1917 Revolution, 1922 formation of the USSR, etc. (Excluded anyone convicted of “especially serious State crimes”, Articles 64-73, cf. CCE 29.11 [1]; see terms of 1980 amnesty CCE 57.26).

-ASSR – Autonomous Soviet Socialist Republic (Buryatia, Crimea, Komi, etc)
+ASSR – Autonomous Soviet Socialist Republic (Buryatia, Crimea, Komi, etc).

 B.